Quick No Bake Shepherd’s Pie: Stovetop Skillet Recipe

 Make sure to print the recipe card at the bottom of this post.

-How to make this No Bake Shepherd’s Pie recipe.
+How to Make this No Bake Shepherd’s Pie Recipe.

 1. In a cast iron skillet or Dutch oven, heat the oil and briefly cook the onions until softened.